MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

     }
 ```

-Previously we have been using the following completion handler based function to fetch data from APIs.
+Previously we have been using the following completion handler-based function to fetch data from APIs.

 ```
 URLSession.shared.dataTask(with: <URLRequest>, completionHandler: (Data?, URLResponse?, Error?) -> Void>)
 ```

-Similarly all other cloud platforms are also providing asynchronous way of fetching data.
+Similarly, all other cloud platforms are also providing an asynchronous way of fetching data.

-**So this is the first approach of making an `async` function.**
+**So this is the first approach to making an `async` function.**

-But let's say you don't have any asynchronous end-point, rather you have to use you old completion handler based API to fetch data but you want to make your `async` function from it.
+But let's say you don't have any asynchronous end-point, rather you have to use your old completion handler-based API to fetch data but you want to make your `async` function from it.
 Then [**Continuation**](#continuation) is your solution.
 We will see later how to do that.
-But for now as we have learnt making asynchronoys functions let's make some asynchronous function.
+But for now, as we have learned to make asynchronous functions let's make some asynchronous functions.

 ### Serial execution with `async-await`
 Let's get back to the 3 image downloading problem and make an `async` function with it.

-Let's make a dummy function for image donwloading as we don't want to do network call now.
+Let's make a dummy function for image downloading as we don't want to do a network call now.

 ```
     // Dummy async function